-Your nervous system is not adapted to this frantic and suffering rate of life.
+Your nervous system is not adapted to this frantic and suffering life rate.
 Imagine the lions frolicking in the shade, enjoying doing nothing until it’s time to go hunting.
-We are made like lions, and we need those times of daily rest.
+We are made like lions and need those times of daily rest.

 Set yourself an attractive goal

 If you think about it, physical activity has been a survival tool for most of our history.
 Therefore, when the mind perceives a reward for exercise, movement is stimulated (as when we were saved from a predator, we got food hunting, etc.)